Frequently Asked Questions

 Q. Who will have access to Gabriel House?

 A. During the school day, access to Gabriel House by staff and students will be controlled using the same security measures currently in use in the school building.
-Details of after-hours access is still to be determined, but easy access to the building by parishioners will be a top priority.
+Details of after-hours access are still to be determined, but easy access to the building by parishioners will be a top priority.

 Q. I fully support the renovations, how do I give?